cmeiklejohn/cmeiklejohn.github.io/_posts/2021-01-14-a-fun-disterl-bug.markdown

 ## Processes

-One of the first challenges we had was dealing with process identifiers contained in messages sent between nodes.
+One of the first challenges we had was dealing with process identifiers contained in messages sent between different nodes.

 Process identifiers, when using Distributed Erlang, are tricky business.